Evaluating the Model

-- Gradient Boosting Machines with Python Examples
+- Cross-Validation with Examples

 Understanding Recall in Classification Problems: A Learning Guide with Python Examples